alistairdunn1/scala/Readme.md

 #### Sample Categories

-The plot uses color coding to show different sample categories:
+The plot uses colour coding to show different sample categories:

 - **Non-representative Small** (red): Small samples with poor representativeness (< 20% of total catch)
 - **Representative Small** (amber): Small samples that are highly representative (≥ 20% of total catch)
 - **Adequate** (green): Samples meeting minimum fish count thresholds (≥ 15 fish by default)

 When sample weight data is not available, all small samples are grouped as "Small Samples" since representativeness cannot be assessed.